kugurerdem/rugu.dev/content/english/blog/understanding-go-gc/index.md

 ![gopher-gc-thumbnail.png](gopher-gc-thumbnail.png#halfsize)

 I was reading [Efficient Go](https://www.oreilly.com/library/view/efficient-go/9781098105709/) and came across the section on garbage collection (GC).
 I realized how little I actually knew about such an important topic.
 Both out of curiosity and for the fun of learning things, I decided to learn a bit more about how it works.
 So, I looked into many different resources [^resources] and wrote down my understanding to make it stick.
-This post is the result, and I hope it proves itself to be useful for others as well.
+This post is the result.
+I hope it becomes useful for you as well.

+Also, special thanks to my friends [Onur](https://blog.aiono.dev) and [Oussama](https://github.com/singularhomology) for their early feedbacks and some clarifications.

 [^resources]: In a way, this post is the result of my overall understanding and summary of the things I learned from resources such as some of the official Go blog posts (like, [A Guide to the Go Garbage Collector](https://go.dev/doc/gc-guide), [Go GC: Prioritizing low latency and simplicity](https://go.dev/blog/go15gc), the ISMM keynote [Getting to Go: The Journey of Go's Garbage Collector](https://go.dev/blog/ismmkeynote) ), the [Memory Efficiency: Mastering Go's Garbage Collector](https://goperf.dev/01-common-patterns/gc/) from the [Go Optimization Guide](https://goperf.dev/), and of course the [Eficient Go](https://www.oreilly.com/library/view/efficient-go/9781098105709/) book.
 Oh, and also some  Wikipedia entries as well.